 While the wind at the top could drag a kite-flier, the beach below is ideal for sunbathing.
 I can't see Germany, which is just across the water, but I do see a big stone that commemorates the return of the island to Denmark from Germany in 1750.

 As they do all over Europe, churches mark pre-Christian holy sites.
 In a field adjacent to the next church, stands the Langdyssen Tingstedet — a 6,000-year-old dolmen.
 This was an early Neolithic burial place.
 While Ærø once had more than 200 of these prehistoric tombs, only 13 survive.

-The name, Tingstedet, indicates that this was a Viking assembly spot.
+The name "Tingstedet" indicates that this was a Viking assembly spot.
 The site evokes the scene a thousand years ago of Viking chiefs representing the island's various communities gathering here around their ancestors' tombs.
 The site is a raised mound the shape and length (30 yards) of a Viking ship.
 Lining the mound are stones that were considered fertility aids: For centuries, locals in need of extra virility chipped off bits and took them home.

-I roll back into my home town of Ærøskøbing.
-The sun is setting, so I roll right on through to the sunset beach — where a row of tiny huts line the strand and where each local enjoyed a first kiss.
+I roll back into my home base of Ærøskøbing.
+The sun is setting, so I pedal right on through to the sunset beach — where a row of tiny huts line the strand and where many a local enjoyed their first kiss.
 The huts are little more than a picnic table with walls and a roof — each lovingly painted and carved — stained with generations of family fun, sunsets, and memories of pickled herring on rye bread.
-It's a perfect Danish scene where small is beautiful, sustainability is just common sense, and a favorite word, hyggelig, takes cozy to unknown extremes.
+It's a perfect Danish scene where small is beautiful, sustainability is just common sense, and a favorite word, hyggelig, takes cozy to a whole new level.